nhn/tui.chart/docs/en/chart-lineArea.md

 ## Options

 `options` should be used as an object.
 Options for each chart can be applied through `line` and `area`.
-The available options are as follow.
+The available options are as follows.

 ```ts